massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_11_lab_ak.md

     Console.WriteLine($"---New Messages---");
     ```

-1. Within the **Main** method, perform the following actions to create and send a message asynchronously:
+1. In the **Main** method, perform the following actions to create and send a message asynchronously:

-    1. Add the following line of code to create a new string variable named **greeting** with a value of **Hi, Developer**:
+    1. Add the following line of code to create a new string variable named *greeting* with a value of **Hi, Developer!**:

         ```
         string greeting = "Hi, Developer!";
         ```

-    1. Add the following line of code to invoke the **SendMessageAsync** method of the **QueueClient** class using the **greeting** variable as a parameter
+    1. Add the following line of code to invoke the **SendMessageAsync** method of the **QueueClient** class by using the *greeting* variable as a parameter

         ```
         await client.SendMessageAsync(greeting);
         ```

-    1. Add the following line of code to render the content of the message you sent:
+    1. Add the following line of code to render the content of the message that you sent:

         ```
         Console.WriteLine($"Sent Message:\t{greeting}");